 Work: Do you have space between work and home life?
 How can you create this?

 Self care: Can you create boundaries around time for you so you can turn up as your best self?

 Wellness: What food and drinks will you allow and not allow into your life?
 How will you say no if someone offers you a drink or piece of cake that doesn't align with your values?

 Boundaries are your responsibility.
 You decide what is and isn’t allowed in your life. - Brittney Loses

 You may be thinking..
-Yes, I can be clear about my boundaries now but when someone asks me to do that thing or have that piece of cake I struggle to stay true to my boundary!
+Yes, I can be clear about my boundaries now but when someone asks me to do that thing or have that icecream I struggle to stay true to my boundary!
 I hear you, this is a practice.

 How do you maintain boundaries?

 State your boundary, communicate what you need, keep it simple and say why it is important.